vilounos/UltraTabletDriver/README.md

 It is in C++...
 That means it is extremly fast and low latency - Faster than OpenTabletDriver

+If you have any issues, questions or want to add support for your tablet or anything else, you can add me and contact me on Discord: vilounos

 ## Support:
 - A huge thank you to an Osu! streamer Rumpowl who is helping me with testing and ideas: twitch.tv/rumpowl